 The DANTES program also offers its own challenge exams, the DANTES Subject Standardized Tests (DSST).
-There are more than 35 DSST exams, covering subjects such as business, humanities, math, physical sciences, social sciences, and technology.
-Eligible military members can take all tests once for free.
-You can search for test centers that administer the DSST, and for schools that grant credit for it, on the DSST website, GetCollegeCredit.com.
+There are 38 DSST exams covering subjects such as business, humanities, sciences, and math.
+Eligible military members can take each test once for free.
+You can find test centers that administer the DSST and schools that grant credit for it at GetCollegeCredit.com.

 Credit for Workforce Training

-These days, it’s possible to learn a lot of skills through on-the-job training.
-Some large companies even have “corporate universities” that offer formal classes in everything from marketing to computer programming.
-Other organizations, such as labor unions, government agencies, professional associations, and volunteer groups, also provide various kinds of training for workers.
+These days, it’s possible to learn many skills through on-the-job training.
+Some large companies even have corporate universities that offer formal classes in everything from marketing to computer programming.
+Other organizations, such as labor unions, government agencies, and professional associations, also provide various kinds of training for workers.

-In addition to workplace training programs, ACE makes credit recommendations for a variety of professional certifications, such as Certified Public Accountant or Chartered Financial Consultant.
-Also, any national or state professional license or degree – such as a pilot’s license or real estate license – is likely to be accepted for college credit.
+In addition to workplace training programs, ACE makes credit recommendations for various professional certifications, such as certified public accountant exams.
+Also, any national or state professional license or degree — such as a pilot’s license or real estate license — is likely to be accepted for college credit.
 Check with your school’s admissions office for more details.

 Credit for Military Training